jarviscanada/jarvis_data_eng_PrinceSandhu/core_java/jdbc/README.md

 The JDBC App implements the Data Access Object pattern.\
 \
 **Data Access Object**: Through the means of an abstract Application Programming Interface, the Data Access Object is a structural design pattern that enables one to isolate the application/business layer from the persistence layer.
-Through the aforementioned means, the API effectively hides all complexities involved in performing CRUD operations in the underlying storage mechanism, which permits both layers to evolve independently of one another.\
+Thus, the API effectively hides all complexities involved in performing
+CRUD operations in the underlying storage mechanism, which permits both layers to evolve independently of one another.\
 \
 **Repository**: Similar to the DAO pattern, the repository pattern effectively isolates the application/business layer from the persistence layer.
 ...